How to Locate Super & Consolidate Super Funds

 Prime Super insurance will look after you

-Different funds have different policies with regards to their insurance.
+Different funds have different policies with regards to their insurance cover.
 Most will offer Income Protection insurance and Death & Total and Permanent Disablement (TPD) insurance, however not all funds will cover you to age 70, or for terminal illness, or allow you to have death only cover.

 But Prime Super does!